 Related Post: Hallstatt Austria: 8 Reasons to Visit Soon

-(1) Get the Salzburg card.
+(1) Get the Salzburg card

 (2) Visit Mirabellplatz

 I didn’t do the actual paid Sound of Music tour because I found this blog that lists out how to do it on your own for free.
-I hit up most of these spots and really wanted to find the hill that Maria sang on, but it was too far for me in the time I had. bummer…
+I hit up most of these spots and really wanted to find the hill that Maria sang on, but it was too far for me in the time I had.
+However, if you want to do a guided walking tour, check out this one!

 (4) Visit the Love Lock Bridge

-It’s covered in locks and you cannot miss it!
+It’s covered in locks, and you cannot miss it!
 It looks amazing next to the turquoise water as well.

 (5) Visit the Hohensalzburg Fortress on the hill.